-The Queen’s School is the only independent school in the north of England to be officially recognised for the excellence of its work in promoting the study of Mandarin Chinese.
+The Queen’s School has been officially recognised for the excellence of its work in promoting the study of Mandarin Chinese since 2008.

 The school was awarded the coveted accolade of being designated a Confucius Classroom by the Office of Chinese Language Council International - otherwise known as Hanban and under the umbrella of the the UCL Institute for Education Confucius Institute.